ndmitchell/tagsoup/README.md

 TagSoup is a library for parsing HTML/XML.
 It supports the HTML 5 specification, and can be used to parse either well-formed XML, or unstructured and malformed HTML from the web.
 The library also provides useful functions to extract information from an HTML document, making it ideal for screen-scraping.

+The library provides a basic data type for a list of unstructured tags, a parser to convert HTML into this tag type, and useful functions and combinators for finding and extracting information.
 This document gives two particular examples of scraping information from the web, while a few more may be found in the [Sample](https://github.com/ndmitchell/tagsoup/blob/master/TagSoup/Sample.hs) file from the source repository.
 The examples we give are:

 * Obtaining the Hit Count from Haskell.org
 * Obtaining a list of Simon Peyton-Jones' latest papers